-The Issuer has been set up in 2014 in preparation for the setup of the restaurant.
-Please see the Appendix A for the financial statements as of the year-end of 2015 and 2016 as well as the full review report by the Issuer's accountant.
+The Issuer has been formed in 2015 to open a cocktail bar with creative shared plate offerings in Oakland, CA. To date, the Issuer is in the process of building its concept and its financial statements reflect the startup costs incurred thus far.
+Please see Appendix A for the financial statements as well as the full review report by the Issuer's accountant.